-Use quotation marks around a phrase to inform the search engine to look for exactly the phrase you enter- for example "body image" or "United States".
+Use quotation marks around a phrase to inform the search engine to look for exactly the phrase you enter- for example "ice bucket challenge" or "United States" or "cultural appropriation".

 When searching for a keyword with multiple variations (ex. "child", "children", "childhood", etc.) use the root form of the word and add an asterisk (*).
 This means using child* will retrieve items that have all variations-- "child", "children", "childhood".